 Parking Office hours:

-Times of Enforcement
+Times of Enforcement in Idaho Falls only

 - Traffic regulations are in effect during the entire year, 7 days a week, 24 hours a day, including summer term.